eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 This ensures I leave my home on time.
 If it's something especially important I often add 15m to the travel block as a buffer.

+## Choice of Tools

+What productivity app should I use?
+Reminders?
+Linear?
+Todoist?
+A bullet journal?

+Use something that feels good and works.
+That's all.
+Personally I use Todoist.
+A lot of people think todo list apps are commodities, but when you have an app open for 98% of your screentime, the little subtleties really add up.
+I've tried using Reminders, Linear, as my todo lists, and building my own.
+My productivity always suffers and I always go back to Todoist.

+One app is better than two: the more disjoint things you have to pay attention to, the worse it is.

+If you're a software engineer I strongly against building your own, which is a terrible form of procrastination for creative types.

 # Resources

 - [_How To Do Things_][htdt] describes an ADHD-friendly version of the Pomodoro method.
 It's a 50 page PDF with no fluff, so it's worth buying to support writers who don't waste the reader's time.